 What Is A Schedule C?

-Independent contractors use the Schedule C form to report business income.
+Independent contractors (also known as 1099 contractors) use Schedule C to report business income.
 If you’re a 1099 contractor or sole proprietor, you must file a Schedule C with your taxes.
 Your Schedule C form accompanies your 1040 and reports business income, expenses, and profits or losses.
 If you operate a business in the Sharing Economy or if you work as an independent contractor, like driving for Uber or working freelance on Upwork, the income you earn and the associated business expenses need to be reported on a Schedule C.

 Click here for the IRS schedule C page, which includes downloadable copies of the form.